mrmdlab/Segmenthor/README.md

 ### IMPORTANT
 - restrict the total number of processes can't exceed that of `ncpu`
-- to start a subprocess makes the main process temporarily blocked.
-To solve the problem, I should set a hotkey `Enter` to start all the subprocesses.
+    - in fact, no need to limit the slices to be parsed.
+If it exceeds ncpu, it will be slow, but it has to wait longer.
+    - let the processes wait until previous processes are done
+- encrypt software
+    - fast mock account verification
+    - Nuitka compilation
 - display a message after mask is saved successfully
 - don't compute image embedding unless `S` is pressed.
 User can quickly go through all the slices and identify which slices have tumor.
 Then enter SEGMENT mode. then press `S` at every slice that has tumor.
 For example, if 6 slices have tumor, enter SEGMENT mode, press `S` at each of the 6 slices.
 Computation will be done in multiple processes (i.e. in parallel).
 They should be done at about the same time.
 - Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
-- Fix bug: initialize a `mask_instance` when pressing `S`
-- display a message to indicate:
-    - computing the image embedding of slice n
-    - image embedding of slice n is ready (how many seconds)
-    - Fix bug: should always display the correct message when going through other slices.
-Don't let it disappear too early
 - what parameters need to be renewed when loading a new image?
 - Fix bug: display message about the progress of computing image embedding for different slices
 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points
 - Ctrl+Y, redo (undo the previous "undo")
-- refacotr: rendering
-    - render mask, control points on `self.surf_slc` instead of on `self.screen`
-    - `self.surf_mode` done
-    - `self.surf_volume` done
-    - `self.surf_msg`
 - is it possible to save image embedding?
 How long does it take to load?
 - if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
 - shouldn't compute image embedding repeatedly. ie. cache the image embedding
 - display a reminder when it's computing the embedding of the image.
 Need to display which frame is being calculated
-- encrypt software
-    - fast mock account verification
-    - Nuitka compilation
-- allow user to do other stuff, like zoom, pan, going through slices, while calculating the image embedding

 ### OTHERS
+- render mask, control points on `self.surf_slc` instead of on `self.screen`
 - Fix bug: when cursor is outside the slice, disable previewMask()
 - Fix bug: even though one slice was previously parsed (embedding done), the old embedding has been abandoned.
 It shouldn't be allowed to preview or predict (add new control points)
 - Add munual fine editing of masks